All IBCLCs must recertify every five years. These are the requirements for recertification:

 The development plan shows recertifiers which topic areas they will need to focus on when completing their continuing education.

 After completing the self-assessment, recertifiers do still have the option to recertify by examination should they so choose.
+Be sure to check the IBLCE website for the specific requirements for your recertification year.

 Above all, it’s important to follow the IBLCE website for the latest updates and notifications regarding requirements.